captinSpeirs/Github-manual/README.md

    fetch     Download objects and refs from another repository pull      Fetch from and integrate with another repository or a local branch push      Update remote refs along with associated objects

-'git help -a' and 'git help -g' list available subcommands and some concept guides.
-See 'git help <command>' or 'git help <concept>' to read about a specific subcommand or concept.
-See 'git help git' for an overview of the system.
 ```